Algorithmology/list-processing-tools-starter/README.md

 There are numerous algorithms that process a list of values.
 The purpose of this algorithm all-hands assignment is to design, implement, test and then use in an empirical study a tool that can automatically conduct doubling experiments to measure the performance of an arbitrary list processing algorithm.
+The tool that you implement, tentatively called `bosco`, should operate in a fashion that is as general-purpose as is possible.
+This means that it should, whenever possible, be able to automatically detect and invoke a list-processing function in a provided Python source code file, determine the type of list that is input into that function, and then generate data that is suitable for the purposes of running a doubling experiment to identify its likely worst-case time complexity.

-This algorithm all-hands assignment invites you to apply what you learned in those modules by implementing a benchmarking framework that operates in the following fashion:
+Ultimately, this algorithm all-hands assignment invites you to apply what you learned in the algorithm analysis course, by implementing a benchmarking framework that operates in the following fashion:

 - Accept as input one or more Python source code files that contain one or more functions that perform list processing.
-For the purposes of creating your benchmarking framework you can assume that all list-processing algorithms will implement the same function signature that you carefully document in a README and your tool's comments.
+For the purposes of creating your benchmarking framework you can assume that all list-processing algorithms will implement some type of function that accepts as input a list and that it will be this list whose contents are doubled during the execution of a doubling experiment.
-- Accept as input the fully-qualified name of a list-processing function that should be subject to benchmarking.
+- Accept as input the fully-qualified name of a list-processing function that should be subject to benchmarking through a doubling experiment.
 - Accept as input the description of an input generation procedure that can automatically generate data suitable for the purposes of conducting a doubling experiment to evaluate the performance of the list-processing algorithm.
 - Automatically extract the list-processing function from the provided Python source code file(s) and then reflectively invoke the function to sort data that was automatically generated.
 - In a series of automatically completed benchmarking rounds, the tool should conduct a doubling experiment by which it generates data sets of increasing size and then uses them to evaluate the performance of the list-processing algorithm.